-- Hamilton residents, including Durand Neighbourhood Association; and . - · City of Hamilton Staff.

-- 1. Open House: During both the Downtown inventory and Durand inventory projects, E.R.A. and the City invited residents to participate in open houses, where the project was introduced, the heritage planning process was discussed and project members were available to answer questions. - 2.
-Public Meeting: E.R.A. and the City hosted a public meeting immediately following the open houses for each of the Downtown and Durand inventory projects.
-A formal presentation was given on the projects' objectives and status, and breakout sessions were planned to solicit the feedback of attendees.
-Activities included cognitive mapping activities, whereby distinct precincts and landmarks were identified by participants. - 3.
-Focus Group: During the Durand inventory project, E.R.A. created a special focus group of neighbourhood residents residing in tower neighbourhoods.
-This group included members of the community underrepresented at the open house and public meeting, such as newcomers, women and those renting versus owning homes, allowing for their unique perspective to be heard. - 4.
-Online Survey: An online survey was made available to residents on the City's website.
+- Hamilton residents, including Durand Neighbourhood Association; and City of Hamilton Staff. - Public Engagement Strategies: - Open House: During both the Downtown inventory and Durand inventor projects, E.R.A. and the City invited residents to participate in open hous es, where the project was introduced, the heritage planning process was discussed and project members were available to answer questions. - Public Meeting: E.R.A. and the City hosted a public meeting immediately following the open houses for each of the Downtown and Durand inventory projects.
+A formal presentation was given on the projects objectives and status, and breakout sessions were planned to solicit the feedback of attendees.
+Activities included cognitive mapping activities, whereby distinct negings. - Focus Group: During the Durand inventory project, E.R.A. created a special focus group of neighbourhood residents residing in tower neighbourhoods.
+This group included members of the community underrepresent ed at the open house and public meeting, such as newcomers, women and those renting versus owning homes, allowing for their unique perspective to be heard. - Online Survey: An online survey was made available to residents on the City's website.
 This increased participation and feedback received.